Asabeneh/30-Days-Of-Python/old_files/readme.md

 ![Maths on python shell](./images/maths_on_python_shell.png)

 Before we move on to the next section, lets practice more on the python interactive shell.
-Close the opened shell by writing _exit()_ on the shell and open it again and lets practice how to write text on the python shell.
+Close the opened shell by writing _exit()_ on the shell and open it again and let's practice how to write text on the python shell.

 ![Writing String on python shell](images/writing_string_on_shell.png)

 ### Installing Visual Studio Code

 The python interactive shell is good to try and test small script codes but it won't be for a big project.
 In real work environment, developers use different code editors to write codes.
-In this 30 days python programming challenge we will use visual studio code.
+In this 30 days of python programming challenge we will use visual studio code.
 Visual studio code is a very popular open source text editor.
-I am a fun of vscode and I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.
+I am a fan of vscode and I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.

 [![Visual Studio Code](./images/vscode.png)](https://code.visualstudio.com/)